 Geospatial Information Science and Technology

-Students in the MGIST program also receive the Professional Science Master’s designation on their transcript upon graduation.
+Students in the MGIST program also receive the Professional Science Master’s (PSM) designation on their transcript upon graduation.
 The PSM program is a nationally recognized program focusing on preparing professionals with both the technical and professional skills necessary to succeed in the workplace.
 The NC State PSM Program and the National PSM Organization provide valuable resources for students in PSM degree programs, including mentoring, professional development workshops, and other resources.

 Eligibility

-1. Completion of an undergraduate degree and an undergraduate GPA of 3.0 or higher.
+- Completion of an undergraduate degree and an undergraduate GPA of 3.0 or higher.
 We accept students from a variety of undergraduate degrees, if you are unsure if yours qualifies, please contact us.

-• Basic Geographic Information Systems
+- Basic Geographic Information Systems

-• Introductory programming (in any language, but Python is taught in our program)
+- Introductory programming (in any language, but Python is taught in our program)

-Generally an undergraduate course or 1 to 2 years of using these skills in the workplace are sufficient.
-For applicants concerned about not having 1 or more of these skills in place at the time of admission, the program may recommend one or more courses to be completed during the first semester of enrollment (or students may consider taking courses as a non-degree student prior to admissions to gain these skills).
-Please address these skills in your personal statement.
+The most successful students usually have some previous exposure to GIS, either through coursework, work experience or a combination.
+Generally, an undergraduate course or 1-2 years of using these skills in the workplace is sufficient.
+Professional experience is not required for admissions.
+For applicants concerned about not having one or more of these skills in place at the time of admission, the program may recommend one or more courses to be completed during the first semester of enrollment (or students may consider taking courses as a non-degree student prior to admissions to gain these skills).
+Please address these skills in your personal statement and resume/CV.

 A full application consists of:

-1. Graduate School Application (indicate 'Distance Track' for the online program)
+- Graduate School Application (indicate 'Distance Track' for the online program)

-2. Official transcripts from colleges and universities attended
+- Official transcripts from colleges and universities attended

-3. A resume/CV
+- A resume/CV

-4. Personal Statement
+- Personal Statement

-5. Three Letters of Recommendation
+- Three Letters of Recommendation

 Plan of Study

-Students are required to take at least one course per semester (Fall and Spring) for the duration of the program (unless financial aid or other considerations require half-time (4.5 hours) or full-time (9 hours) status).
+Students are required to take at least one course per semester (fall and spring) for the duration of the program (unless financial aid or other considerations require half-time (4.5 hours) or full-time (9 hours) status).
 Students must have a cumulative GPA of 3.0 or greater in order to graduate.
 It typically takes a minimum of 4 semesters (2 academic years) to complete the appropriate sequence of courses.
 Students have a maximum of 6 years to complete the program.

 Capstone Experience

-An integral part of the Master of Geospatial Information Science and Technology program is participation in a Capstone project during the last semester of the program.
+An integral part of the Master of Geospatial Information Science and Technology (MGIST) program is participation in a Capstone project during the last semester of the program.
 Students work directly with community and industry partners to apply the knowledge and skills they have developed in the program to real-world problems.
 The program works closely with each student to identify an appropriate project based on our partner’s needs and the interests of the individual students.
 Students present their final project to their peers and the greater geospatial community during our Digital Symposium.

 Professional Portfolio

 All students are also required to produce a professional digital portfolio.
-The digital portfolio will present personal MGIST program accomplishments to demonstrate individual competencies through knowledge, skills, and abilities of a geospatial science professional.
+The digital portfolio will present personal MGIST program accomplishments to demonstrate individual competencies through the knowledge, skills, and abilities of a geospatial science professional.

 Residential Component

-A unique aspect of our online Master of Geospatial Information Science and Technology program is an emphasis on building relationships between our online students, faculty, and on-campus students.
+A unique aspect of our online Master of Geospatial Information Science and Technology (MGIST) program is an emphasis on building relationships between our online students, faculty, and on-campus students.
 We feel this is an extremely important component of graduate education.
-It is important that our program provide a sense of community among our students, even those that may be studying in a different state or country.
+It is important that our program provide a sense of community among our students, even those who may be studying in a different state or country.
 To facilitate this interaction, our program requires that students come to campus on two occasions during the program.

 The second on-campus experience takes place at the end of the program during our Digital Symposium.
 Students graduating will be asked to participate in a symposium to present their Capstone projects to our community partners, and the geospatial community at NC State.
 It is a great networking and professional development opportunity for graduating students.